ultimate271/notes/book/agnostic/firstdraft.md

 world.
 But the current proposition we are talking about, about the real world not even existing, is something else.
-What this says is, "Any notion about the outer world existing is completely wrong, and everything that you experience is merely the activation of your senses.
+What this says is, "Any notion about the outer world existing is completely wrong, and everything that you experience is merely the conjuring of your imagination, whatever that may mean in this context.

 I also want to say something here as well.
 A question that might come up in this whole disscussion about the inner being the only thing that exists is,